maxpoletaev/django-micro/README.rst

 Configuration
 =============

 Call of the ``configure`` function should be placed at top of your application.
-Before definition views, models and other.
+Before definition views, models and imports another modules.
+Yes, it may violate PEP8.
+But this is the only way.
+For sample: you can't import any model from another application if Django is not configured.

 The good way is define all configuration in global namespace and call ``configure`` with ``locals()`` argument.
 Don't worry, configuration takes only *UPPERCASE* variables.